profsmith89/ctps/_sources/chap02.md

 Make sure you understand why the logic in the code block above and the one before it are equivalent.
 Then write a simple for-loop that prints the integers from 0 to 10.
 ```

+## String find

-**String find.** As promised, Python makes it easy for us to find the index of the first occurrence of a character in a string using the `str.find` method.
+As promised, Python makes it easy for us to find the index of the first occurrence of a character in a string using the `str.find` method.
 In particular, much of the work of the above for-loop becomes: `i = the_line.find('"')`.

 I say "much" because you might ask what the method returns if the character we seek isn't in the current string, and the answer to this question is integer value `-1`.
 In other words, given a string `s` and a substring `c`, `s.find(c)` returns an integer between `0` and `len(s)-1` if `c` occurs within `s` and `-1` if not.